A national lockdown is in place which means you must stay at home.

 We work out business rates bill by multiplying the rateable value of the non-domestic property by an appropriate multiplier.

-Apart from properties that are exempt from Business Rates, each non-domestic property has a rateable value which is set by the valuation officers of the Valuation Office Agency (VOA), an agency of Her Majesty's Revenue and Customs.
-They draw up and maintain a full list of all rateable values, available on the Valuation Office Agency website.
+Apart from properties that are exempt from Business Rates, each non-domestic property has a rateable value which is set by the valuation officers of the Valuation Office Agency (VOA) - an agency of Her Majesty's Revenue and Customs.
+They draw up and maintain a full list of all rateable values.
+These are available on their website.

-The rateable value of your property is shown on the front of this bill.
-This broadly represents the yearly rent the property could have been let for on the open market on a particular date.
-For the revaluation that came into effect on 01 April 2017, this date was set as 01 April 2015.
+The rateable value broadly represents the yearly rent the property could have been let for on the open market on a particular date.

 National Non-Domestic Rating Multiplier

-The transitional arrangements are applied automatically and are shown on the front of your bill.
-Further information about transitional arrangements and other reliefs may be obtained from Stockton-on-Tees Borough Council’s Revenues and Benefits Service or the GOV.UK Business Rates webpage.
+Further information about transitional arrangements may be obtained from the Revenues and Benefits Service or the GOV.UK Business Rates webpage.